 Online California Consumer Protection Act

-Any information you provide is used by AAG and AAG Residential Services.
+Any information you provide is used by AAG.
 We do not sell your personal information to other parties.
-As we are a financial institution, personal identifying information submitted to us here will be used for the purpose of determining whether you may qualify for a financial product that suits your individual needs, and for communicating with you or advertising or marketing to you now or in the future, with the hope of presenting you with financial products that may fit your needs.
+As we are a financial institution, personal identifying information submitted to us here will be used for the purpose of determining whether you could be eligible for a financial product that suits your individual needs, and for communicating with you or advertising or marketing to you now or in the future, with the hope of presenting you with financial products that may fit your needs.
 Please see our privacy notice for additional details.